tayllan/awesome-algorithms/README.md

 * [The Algorithm Design Manual](http://www.algorist.com/) - Easy to read and full of real world examples.
 * [The Art of Computer Programming](http://www-cs-faculty.stanford.edu/~uno/taocp.html) - The Book.
 * [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/books/structure-and-interpretation-computer-programs-second-edition)
-* [Algorithms and Data Structures in Action](https://www.manning.com/books/algorithms-and-data-structures-in-action) - A different and a great way to introduce algorithms and data structures that can be used at work.
+* [Advanced Algorithms and Data Structures in Action](https://www.manning.com/books/algorithms-and-data-structures-in-action) - A different and a great way to introduce algorithms and data structures that can be used at work.
 * [Algorithmic Puzzles](https://www.amazon.com/Algorithmic-Puzzles-Anany-Levitin/dp/0199740445) - A very accessible illustration of algorithms in forms of puzzles.
 No programming experience is required!
+* [Algorithms and Data Structures for Massive Datasets](https://www.manning.com/books/algorithms-and-data-structures-for-massive-datasets) - A book that teaches you to take advantage of data processing and analytics techniques specifically designed for large distributed datasets.

 ### Algorithm Analysis
 - [Sedgewick & Flajolet.
 An Introduction to the Analysis of Algorithm](https://www.amazon.com/Introduction-Analysis-Algorithms-Introdu-Algori_p2-ebook/dp/B00B3TB7IQ) - Am advanced complete survey, intended only for the mathematically matured reader.